voltbit/paradise-lost/projects/memdb/README.md

 - Gossip protocol: P2P gRPC; must determine the leader in case of failure; propagate the identity of all nodes in the cluster
 - Replication using log sequence numbers
 - Async communication and data replication between nodes
+- When joining the cluster, a node will get as input a file with existing nodes (Redis CLUSTER MEET)[https://redis.io/commands/cluster-meet]

 About design choices and reasoning